geilian/Dungeon-and-Bride-Map-Mod/README.md

 4. Modified very few files, almost compatible with any version.
 5. No cheating content.

+ver1.006
+- Fixed the map completion percentage would not update in real-time.
+- Unexplored Floors are now included in the completion calculation.
+- Compatible with English translation patch.

 ver1.002
 - Compatible with patch 1.35.
 - Worldmap.tjs has been migrated to the component.tjs.
 No additional file loaded now.